Arfeen-Yousuf/todo_list_tutorial/step_03.md

 Remember to pass the context as argument where the method is called.

+**Step 8: Run the App**

-**8)** Now run the app and it should work same as before.
+Now run the app and it should work same as before.
 But now with a cleaner code structure and seperation of concerns.

+**What's Next**

 We are done with this step.
 In the following steps, we will add a local databse using sqflite package to persist the tasks.